-NeRRe Therapeutics is led by CEO Mary Kerr and an experienced management team who recently sold a sister NK antagonist company KaNDy Therapeutics to Bayer for $425m up front and a total potential deal value in excess of $1b (Bayer to acquire UK-based biotech KaNDy Therapeutics Ltd).
+NeRRe Therapeutics is led by CEO Mary Kerr and an experienced management team who sold a sister NK antagonist company KaNDy Therapeutics to Bayer in 2020 for $425m up front and a total potential deal value in excess of $1b (Bayer to acquire UK-based biotech KaNDy Therapeutics Ltd).
 This team is committed to unlocking the significant potential of orvepitant in IPF cough.
-NeRRe is backed by international life sciences investors: Advent Life Sciences, Fountain Healthcare Partners, Forbion Capital Partners and OrbiMed, all of whom took part in a £23m Series B fundraising in 2017.
+NeRRe is backed by international life sciences investors: Advent Life Sciences, Columbus Venture Partners, Forbion Capital Partners, Fountain Healthcare Partners and OrbiMed Advisors.
 The company was founded in 2012 as a spin out from GSK, which transferred its NK antagonist portfolio, and all associated intellectual property to NeRRe.
 The company has since generated exciting new preclinical and clinical data to support the progression of its lead clinical asset orvepitant and created further value with novel intellectual property.

 For general, media or partnership enquiries, get in touch with us: